vighneshiyer/publications/papers/thesis/thesis.typ

 == Undergrad Time

 When I began my undergraduate education at UC Berkeley in 2013, I knew I wanted to broadly learn about topics in the field of electrical engineering and computer science, but did not have any speciality in mind.
+Early on, I was very happy to work on web development :)

 I took the usual EECS curriculum which covered topics up and down the stack: analog/RF circuits, digital circuits, VLSI, computer architecture, operating systems, embedded systems, DSP, optimization, software engineering, and AI/ML.
 I also thought I should supplement the engineering-oriented classes with some more "theoretical" ones so I took a bunch of random statistics classes before realizing I'm not cut out for that.